eonk/CrimeSciData/book.md

 ## [1] "character"
 ```

 Ok, this is a categorical unordered variable, we know that.
-But this kind of variables could be encoded into R as either *character* vectors, *factor* variables, or as we have seen as well as *haven_labelled*.
+But these kind of variables could be encoded into R as either *character* vectors, *factor* variables, or as we have seen as well as *haven_labelled*.
 How you recode a variable is contingent in how it is encoded.
 Here we are going to show you how you would do the recoding with a *character* variable such as *isocntry* into another character variable we will call *region*.
 We will see later examples for how to recode *factors*.

 We will have a variable with four new categories (Western, Southern, Eastern, and Northern) whenever the right conditions are met.
 For this we can use the `case_when()` function, also from the `dplyr` package.
 What this does, is it goes through every *case*, and does something *when* it is true.
 We wrap this in the `mutate()` function, which allows us to create a new variable.
 We'll call this new variable "region".